-ANTH 5010 Anthropological Thought & Praxis I ANTH 5021 Anthropological Thought & Praxis II ANTH 5031 Ethnographic & Qualitative Methods ANTH 5041 Quantitative Methods in Anthropology ANTH 5050 Preparation for Capstone and Career
+ANTH 5010 Anthropological Thought & Praxis I ANTH 5021 Anthropological Thought & Praxis II ANTH 5031 Ethnographic & Qualitative Methods ANTH 5041 Quantitative Methods in Anthropology ANTH 5050 Preparation for Practice and the Applied Thesis

 Leveling Course

 Candidates who do not have at least 12 credit hours of undergraduate anthropology coursework must take the leveling course (ANTH 5000 - Seminar in Sociocultural Anthropology) before they are fully admitted into the program.
 This course is offered annually during the 5 Week II summer session and is an online course.